Having sex in a natural hot spring — Risks?

 Increased risk of infection: Water containing salt, chlorine, bacteria, or other pathogens can travel up the vagina during sex (or anus during anal sex), lead to irritation, and/or increase the risk of contracting an infection.
 This includes HIV and other sexually transmitted infections (STIs), urinary tract infections, yeast infections, and/or infections caused by the abovementioned pathogens.

 Lubrication: Water will wash away the natural lubrication that occurs within the vagina.
 In turn, decreased lubrication can make sex less comfortable due to increased friction.
 This increased friction may increase the risk of STIs and infections transmitted via other means for you and your beau.
 For those condom users whose loins are aflutter at the thought of getting down in a hot spring — H20 may wash away any water-based lubrication that comes on a condom and, in turn, increase the chance that it may break (Note: condoms aren't typically tested in pools, ponds, or hot tubs, or with chemicals found in these hot, wet places).
 Condom or not, the use of non-water-based lubricant, such as silicone-based ones, may mitigate these issues.

-Birth control: If you're not using condoms with your monogamous partner, it is recommended to consider using an alternative method of birth control to prevent an unplanned pregnancy.
-Hormonal birth control methods, including the pill, the patch, the NuvaRing, hormonal IUD, and the Depo Provera shot will provide the most protection against pregnancy for underwater sex.
+Pregnancy prevention: If you're not using condoms with your monogamous partner, consider using an alternative method of birth control to prevent an unintended pregnancy that's also compatible with underwater sex.
+Hormonal birth control methods, including the pill, the patch, the NuvaRing, hormonal IUD, and the Depo-Provera shot are good options.
 Permanent methods, such as tubal ligation and vasectomy, are effective as well.
-On the other hand, condoms, diaphragms and cervical caps, the sponge, and spermicidal methods are not recommended for underwater sex.
+Unfortunately, diaphragms, cervical caps, the contraceptive sponge, and spermicidal methods are not recommended for lovin' in the water.